Viasat Internet in Nebraska at a Glance

 Viasat provides near-100% coverage across Nebraska through its geostationary satellite fleet.
 Because the signal comes from orbit approximately 22,000 miles above the equator, Viasat can serve any location in Nebraska that has a clear view of the southern sky.
 This includes the Sandhills ranching region, the Panhandle near Scottsbluff, and the Republican River Valley, areas that terrestrial providers typically cannot reach.
 A professional installer positions a satellite dish on your home, aligning it with Viasat's satellite for optimal signal strength.

 For Nebraska specifically, satellite coverage is particularly beneficial given the state's Sandhills grasslands, Platte River Valley, and the western Pine Ridge region.
-Homes in the Sandhills ranching region, the Panhandle near Scottsbluff, and the Republican River Valley that have waited years for cable or fiber can get connected immediately with Viasat.
+Homes in the Sandhills ranching region, the Panhandle near Scottsbluff.
+The Republican River Valley that have waited years for cable or fiber can get connected immediately with Viasat.
 Nebraska's cattle ranchers in the Sandhills can monitor livestock cameras, check commodity prices, and stream Husker games through Viasat.

 Viasat Nebraska FAQ